PostgreSQL List Schemas: Various Ways to Show All Schemas

 FROM information_schema.schemata;

-Below, you will see screenshots demonstrating the usage of both schema listing methods.
+Below are screenshots that demonstrate how to use both schema listing methods.
 The SQL query offers more flexibility for manipulation and integration with other SQL statements, while \dn is a quick and simple way to view schemas directly from the CLI.

 List PostgreSQL schemas using the command line